wizards-of-lua/wizards-of-lua/docs/_modules/Entities/find.md

 ```

 #### Example
-Printing the positions of all cows loaded in this world.
+Printing the positions of all cows in the (loaded part of the) world.
 ```lua
 found = Entities.find("@e[type=cow]")
 for _,cow in pairs(found) do